openstack/bifrost/playbooks/roles/bifrost-unprovision-node-dynamic/README.md

 ------------

-This role has no roles that it is directly dependent upon, but expects that the environment has been installed with the ironic-install role.
+This role has no roles that it is directly dependent upon, but expects that the environment has been installed with the bifrost-ironic-install role.

 Example Playbook
 ----------------